Skip to content

 Then, the script passes the rest of its arguments to potery run -- mike deploy, which does the rest of the job.
 Run poetry run -- mike help deploy to find out what the arguments do.

 If you need to do something more complicated, you can use poetry run -- mike ... commands.
-You can also edit the gh-pages branch directly, but take care to avoid files that will be overwritten by future invocations of mike.
-Then, you can submit a PR based on the gh-pages branch of https://martinvonz.github.com/jj (instead of the usual main branch).
+You can also edit the gh-pages bookmark directly, but take care to avoid files that will be overwritten by future invocations of mike.
+Then, you can submit a PR based on the gh-pages bookmark of https://martinvonz.github.com/jj (instead of the usual main bookmark).

 Modifying protobuffers (this is not common)